 Approach to Sanctions

-Safety Training Awards has a range of sanctions that can be imposed on a centre and their centre personnel, including independent tutors, assessors and IQAs involved in the delivery and assessment of STA regulated qualifications depending on the seriousness of the situation, the level and track-record of the centre’s and centre’s personnel of non-compliance, the performance of any independent tutor, assessor and IQA and the risk to the interests of learners and the integrity of the qualifications and units.
+Safety Training Awards has a range of sanctions that can be imposed on an ATC and their centre personnel, including independent tutors, assessors and IQAs involved in the delivery and assessment of STA regulated qualifications depending on the seriousness of the situation, the level and track-record of the centre’s and centre’s personnel of non-compliance, the performance of any independent tutor, assessor and IQA and the risk to the interests of learners and the integrity of the qualifications and units.

 If there are any concerns about a potential issue of Non-Compliance, then Safety Training Awards and / or the allocated EQA will complete a risk assessment to determine the level of risk involved and the security of the certification.